jju/bike/races/Naubad.md

 |-----|------|------|-----|----|-----|-----|
 | Naubad Classic | [[Naubad]] | 5 | Amateur | [[Hetvesia]] | [[HillyMountain]] |

 > A short but challenging classic in the mountains around the ski and spa resort of Naubad.
+A perfect opportunity for an extended stay after grinding up the numerous climbs sprinkled with ski lifts.

 # Performances